Former Atlantic City Mayor Frank Gilliam gets 30 days in prison for fraud

 He also must be on home detention for 11 months following incarceration, when he will be restricted to his residence except for travel for work, education, religious services and medical care.
 And he must pay $86,790 in restitution to his victims who had donated to the AC Starz basketball program.

+He has already started making restitution, said his attorney, Harry H. Rimm.

 U.S. District Judge Joseph Rodriguez sentenced Gilliam after a hearing conducted via videoconference.
-About 20 people spoke as character witnesses, describing how Gilliam has helped them and coached and mentored them or their children over the years.
+About 20 people spoke as character witnesses, describing how Gilliam has helped, coached and mentored them or their children over the years.
 They urged the judge not to take Gilliam away from his family and the community by sentencing him to prison time.

 More than 200 letters of support for Gilliam were sent to the court, the judge said.

 Rodriguez started the hearing saying that, based on offense level and criminal history scores, the recommended sentencing range was 15 to 21 months.
-After the hearing, he said he would lower the scores to a recommended sentence of 8 to 14 months, but then sentenced Gilliam to far less.
+After hearing from character witnesses and the U.S. attorney, he said he would lower Gilliam’s scores to a recommended sentence of 8 to 14 months, but then sentenced Gilliam to far less.

 ATLANTIC CITY — Whether Republican or Democrat, for more than a century Atlantic City’s publ…